sharmadeepak29/ex_banking/README.md

    elixir 1.16.0-otp-26
    erlang 26.2.1
    ```
-* Elixir and Erlang versions are already added to `.tool-versions`.
+* Elixir and Erlang versions are already added to `.tool-versions` and can be installed using asdf.

 ### 2. Clone the Repository:
    ```bash